Adult ADHD (cont.)

 What are causes and risk factors for adult ADHD?

 Although there is no single cause for ADHD, there are a number of biological and social factors that seem to increase the risk of a person developing the disorder.
 Children who have ADHD are at risk for growing into teens and adults with the condition.
-Brain-imaging studies show that the brains of people with ADHD tend to be smaller, the connections between certain parts of the brain are less, and the regulation of the neurochemical dopamine tends to be less than in people who do not have the disorder.
+Brain-imaging studies show that characteristics of the brains of people with ADHD include a tendency to be smaller, to have fewer connections between certain parts of the brain, and less regulation of the neurochemical dopamine compared to people who do not have the disorder.

 Risk factors for ADHD that can occur in the womb include maternal stress, as well as smoking during pregnancy and low weight at birth.
 Being male and having a family history of ADHD increase the likelihood that an individual is diagnosed with ADHD.
 Socially, low family income and low paternal education are risk factors for developing ADHD.